UBC-MDS/introduction-machine-learning/chapters/en/module4.md

 This model didn't end up having a clear best score when we hyperparameter tuned but in the end, we decided to use `n_neighbors=12`.

-Let's build a KNeighborsRegressor with this hyperparameter value and see how well does your model do on the test data?
+Let's build a `KNeighborsRegressor` with this hyperparameter value and see how well your model does on the test data.

 Tasks: